 Your email to Sharon Gabison from the Ontario Autism Coalition regarding your family’s situation was forwarded to your local ministry regional office.
 I understand the program supervisor contacted you to provide information on what services are currently available to your family.
 If you have any written documentation regarding your son’s past application to IBI, please contact Kinark or your ministry regional office.

 I had previously stated that we had documentation from Kinark regarding our placement on the wait list for IBI.
 Turns out that it was actually for the ineffective ABA program.
 To date Kinark hasn’t sent anything to my family regarding putting my severely autistic son on the IBI wait list after repeated attempts to get them to do so.
 I am aware and have forwarded another case to the minister directly where this has happened to another eligible family as well.
-I have filed a ministerial complaint against Kinark, which I will be posting it later on this week.
+I have filed a ministerial complaint against Kinark, read the Ministry’s response and my open letter to Minister Coteau.

 We know the transition to an improved autism program may be challenging for some families.
 Information is available online at http://www.ontario.ca/autism on how the changes may have an impact on your family while transitioning to the Ontario Autism Program.
 It includes the changes that will occur and the next steps a family can expect.